pennlabs/penn-clubs/frontend/markdown/sacfair.md

 - Make all present members of the session **co-hosts** to help control the session.
 - Have the chat window **open** to answer any questions.
 For busier sessions, we recommend designating one member to be monitoring the chat window.
 - For busier sessions where multiple club members are present, we recommend taking advantage of the **breakout room** feature, which can be prompted by hosts.
 We would suggest **manually assigning** people to a breakout room, to ensure a member of the club is there to answer questions.
+- <important>Ensure that you setup and test breakout rooms before the SAC fair starts!
+If you do not setup breakout rooms beforehand, you will not be able to use them during the meeting.</important>

     ![Zoom Breakout Rooms](5.png)